All Episodes

 And my personal connection is I'm from South Jersey.

-I'm very familiar with Hamilton Township and the way things operate in the school systems in Atlanta County, because my mom was a public teacher in South Jersey for more than 20 years.
+I'm very familiar with Hamilton Township and the way things operate in the school systems in Atlanta County because my mom was a public teacher in South Jersey for more than 20 years.

 She was forced to pay the dues that fund these kinds of thugs whose main job is to protect the most rotten apples in the system.

-They are committed to extracting as much in dues from these teachers uh in order to collective bargain, in order to strike, and in order to agitate.
+They are committed to extracting as much in dues from these teachers in order to collective bargain, in order to strike, and in order to agitate.

 A does not stand for what we think it stands for.

-It stands for agitate um in the school systems, and these people should be arrested and put in jail for putting lives and children at risk.
+And these people should be arrested and put in jail for putting lives and children at risk.

-Oh, do we have you identified in the course of all of this?
+Do we have you identified in the course of all of this?

 Because I've got to imagine that there are crimes being committed here.

-Yes, there is a a statute in New Jersey that says you have to be a mandatory reporter.
+Yes, there is a statute in New Jersey that says you have to be a mandatory reporter.

-So w there is the chance that that this guy is a doctor David Perry is his name, he's the president of the NJEA chapter there in New Jersey.
+So there is the chance that this guy, he's a Dr. David Perry is his name.

-Um we're still trying to figure out if that's the case.
+We're still trying to figure out if that's the case.

-There is a quote in the video where he says he would quote backdate it.
+There is a quote in the video where he says he would, quote, backdate it.

 So there is fraud.

-This is r out and out fraud, and you and the audience might wonder how a lot of people, Sean, are tweeting to me, how did you get this guy to say these things?
+And the audience might wonder how a lot of people, Sean, are tweeting to me, how did you get this guy to say these things?

-And my response is these people have never been held accountable in their lives.
+And my response is: these people have never been held accountable in their lives.

 They've never had a journalist ask them a difficult question.

-So they've never been challenged, therefore they're arrogant and they're honest.
+Therefore, they're arrogant and they're honest.

 And one of the best quotes from the video is he says, I'm here to defend the worst of the worst, the worst teachers, the worst people.